 The Art of Travel

 I’m always in search of a good book to read, either when I’m traveling or when I’m looking for inspiration to travel.
 I often gravitate towards travel-related books written by travel writers, ones that explore travel through their experiences, telling you what they saw and did.
-I was however, in search of a travel book that looked at travel from the perspective of how and why we travel.
-That search lead me to The Art of Travel by Alain de Bottom per the recommendation of Nomadic Matt, a well known travel blogger.
+I was, however, in search of a travel book that looked at travel from the perspective of how and why we travel.
+That search led me to The Art of Travel by Alain de Bottom per the recommendation of Nomadic Matt, a well-known travel blogger.

-In each chapter de Bottom discusses the topic as it relates to personal experiences as well as the experiences of famous writers including J. K. Huysmans, Charles Baudelaire, and Gustave Flaubert.
-Perhaps the greatest stories of all are Alexander von Humboldt's epic five-year journey around South America in 1799 to 1804 and Xavier de Maistre’s journey around his bedroom.
+In each chapter, de Bottom discusses the topic as it relates to personal experiences as well as the experiences of famous writers including J. K. Huysmans, Charles Baudelaire, and Gustave Flaubert.
+Perhaps the greatest stories of all are Alexander von Humboldt‘s epic five-year journey around South America from 1799 to 1804 and Xavier de Maistre’s journey around his bedroom.

 If you are looking for something beyond the tried and tested travel story of someone else’s adventure, and want to explore our motivations for travel, then The Art of Travel is for you.